10 Affordable Cities with High Quality of Life in 2025

 - Community engagement (volunteering rates, civic participation)

-Cities were scored on each factor, with affordability and quality of life metrics weighted equally in our final rankings.
-We specifically excluded cities with populations under 100,000 to ensure sufficient infrastructure and amenities.
+Cities were scored on each factor, with affordability and quality of life metrics weighted significantly in our final rankings.
+We specifically excluded cities with populations under 100,000 to ensure a baseline of sufficient infrastructure and amenities.
+It's important to remember that rankings are a snapshot in time; we encourage you to conduct further personalized research based on your unique priorities.

 1. Huntsville, Alabama